DogInfantry/2026_Healthcare_PE_Report/README.md

 This repository contains a **stochastic market simulation engine** designed to model the global Healthcare Private Equity landscape for 2026.

-Based on the macro-financial constraints of the **Bain & Company Global Healthcare Private Equity Report 2026**, this project reconstructs the statistical distribution of **$191 Billion** in deal value across **445 transactions**.
+Based on the macro-financial constraints of the **Bain & Company Data**, this project reconstructs the statistical distribution of **$191 Billion** in deal value across **445 transactions**.
 It moves beyond simple data visualization by simulating complex market behaviors, including the "Rule of 60" valuation framework for Healthcare IT and the geopolitical risk discounts impacting Asia-Pacific Biopharma.

 **Key Objective:** To demonstrate the application of Python-based quantitative modeling to synthesize proprietary strategic insights and valuation frameworks used in top-tier management consulting and private equity.